roboportal/bot_box/README.md

 # Features

-- real time video streaming
+- real time video and audio streaming
 - keyboard and gamepad controls streaming with data channel
 - telemetry streaming to the platform.
-Position on map and battery voltage is supported
+Position on map and battery voltage are supported

 # How it works